hubleto/developer/book/content/pages/advanced-development/customizing-ui/forms.md

 With this method you have to manage a state that will open the empty form.

 Firstly, you need to wrap a chosen Form component in a `ModalSimple` component.
-This will allow you to slightly customize how the form will look upon opening, the `type` prop allows you to change the location or width of the form using CSS classes specified in `App.css`.
+This will allow you to slightly customize how the form will look upon opening, the `type` prop allows you to change the location or width of the form using CSS classes specified in `Main.twcss`.

 Similarly to the Table component you need to specify the `description` and `descriptionSource` of the Form component.
 The easiest way is to use the description defined in the Model class and adding a description with only default values in the Form component using `descriptionSource="both"`.
 You also need to add an `id` prop with a negative value to let Hubleto know, that this entry is being created.